achp-project/cultural-heritage/periodo-projects/README.md

-# Arches periods to PeriodO
+# EAMENA/Arches periods to PeriodO

-Our goal is to export Arches cultural periods, and subperiods, as new entries in [PeriodO](https://github.com/achp-project/cultural-heritage/tree/main/periodo-projects#periodo) in an [automated way](https://github.com/achp-project/cultural-heritage/tree/main/periodo-projects#automated-creation-of-periodo-files).
+Our goal is to export Arches cultural periods, and subperiods, as new entries in [PeriodO](#periodo) in an [automated way](#automated-creation-of-periodo-files).

 ## PeriodO